leukemia-kispi/HiChIP-Analysis/README.md

 # HiChIP-Analysis

-Dovetail, FITHiChIP and MACS2 documentation to analyze HiChIP data generated with Dovetail MNase-HiChIP kit.
+Documentation to analyze HiChIP data generated with Dovetail MNase-HiChIP kit.

-This is a setup and command execution guide to create the necessary working environments in conda and install the tools needed for HiChIP analysis of TCF3::HLF HiChIP data generated from the HAL-01 cell line.
+This is a setup and execution guide to create working environments in conda and install the tools needed for analysis of TCF3::HLF HiChIP data generated from the HAL-01 cell line.
 May be used for analysis of othere dataset with carefull adaptation of provided scripts.

-The repository will guide through:
+This guide will take you through:

 - Generation of a Linux operating Virtual Machine with the necessary base to proceed with installation of all needed tools, as well as directory architecture.

-- Installation of Dovetail HiChIP pipeline and and setup of Docker to pull docker image for FitHiChIP.  execution with necessary adaptation for TCF3::HLF HiChIP analysis.
+- Installation of Dovetail HiChIP pipeline and setup of Docker to pull docker image for FitHiChIP.

 - Installation of MACS2 and IDR for peak calling and validation.